QCD phase transition at finite isospin density and magnetic field: Summary

-To our knowledge, it is the first time that rho superconductivity is found at large magnetic field and finite isospin density, implying an interesting and nontrivial interplay between QCD and QED.
-In the future, the work can be extended to the realistic three-flavor NJL model where the artificial vacuum superconductivity can be well avoided by the splitting magnetic catalysis effect to $u$ and $d$ quarks~~\cite{Cao:2019res}.
+To our knowledge, rho superconductivity has not been explored before under the circumstances with both finite magnetic field and isospin density, and its existence implies an interesting and nontrivial interplay between QCD and QED.
+In the future, the work can be extended to the realistic three-flavor NJL model where the artificial vacuum superconductivity can be well avoided by the splitting magnetic catalysis effect to $u$ and $d$ quarks~\cite{Cao:2019res}.
 Based on that, it is important but challenging to explore the transition between pion superfluidity and rho superconductivity by increasing the magnetic field at a large isospin chemical potential.
 As an application, these studies could shed light on possible QCD phase transitions in the early Universe~\cite{Vovchenko:2020crk,Middeldorf-Wygas:2020glx,Cao:2021gfk,Cao:2022fow,Cao:2024fyk}.